reimagined/resolve/examples/hello-world/README.md

 ## How to start?

 An empty app that can be used as a template for any **reSolve** application.
-It's created by default so you can setup this example by one of two ways:
+It's created by default so you can install this example by one of two ways:
 1. Create a **new reSolve** application:
 ```bash
 npx create-resolve-app my-app